ilikejam/csshi/README.md

 ```$ brew install python3```
 * Install the python iterm2 libs through pip:
 ```$ pip3 install iterm2```
-* Clone this repo and optionally copy csshi to your PATH.
+* Clone this repo (or just download the 'csshi' file), make the csshi file executable, and maybe copy or link it to somewhere in your $PATH.

 # Usage
 Enable the iTerm2 Python API at: